Axway/amplify-central/content/en/docs/connect_manage_environ/manage_environments_ownership.md

 {{< alert title="" color="warning" >}}Currently, there is no check validating the correctness of the team identifier.{{< /alert >}}

 Once everything is correctly setup, developers from teamA or teamB can see the environment `env1` and add their respective services without seeing work done by other teams.
 They will only see the work done within their team.
 Be sure to set the owner of your service as describe above.
-Otherwise, developers will not see the API Service inside the environment due to the ACL restriction; they only see what their team(s) own.
-If the API Service owner is not set, only a Central administrator will be able to view and update the ownership of the API service.
+Otherwise, developers will not see the API service inside the environment due to the ACL restriction; they only see what their team(s) own.
+If the API service owner is not set, only a Central administrator will be able to view and update the ownership of the API service.